FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Dan:** Can you talk a bit more about the "unsolved" problem you are currently working on at Tucan.ai?

-**Michael:** The unsolved problem are meetings.
+**Michael:** The unsolved problem is meetings.
 For everyone involved it always boils down to do one of two things:

 * Take notes and not having time to participate in the conversation
 * Participating in the conversation and not having time to take notes

-What we provide is to take the note taking to the next level.
+What we do is take note taking to the next level.
 We transcribe the meetings and extract the topics and key phrases and provide notes for everyone.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?